blutjens/earth_obs_seg/README.md

 git fetch upstream main
 # Apply the changes from the original repository into your files
 git merge upstream/main
+# Upload changes to your repository
+git push
 ```

 ## Train a model